-Dr. Jodi Day welcomes parents and children to visit her office for a casual visit before the first dental appointment to ensure your child’s experience will be friendly and comfortable and to prepare your child for what to expect on the first visit.
+Dr. Ben Joekel welcomes parents and children to visit her office before the first dental appointment.
+Thus, ensuring your child’s experience will be friendly and comfortable and to prepare your child for what to expect on the first visit.

 Your child’s primary teeth are at risk for cavities as soon as they first appear, which is often as early as six months.
 Cavities in infants and toddlers are referred to as milk cavities or baby bottle tooth decay.
 Baby teeth have a thinner layer of enamel than adult teeth which makes them more susceptible to cavities.
-If a baby tooth is lost due to cavities before an adult tooth is ready to replace it, the remaining teeth may shift or tip and not leave enough room for the adult tooth to come in.
-Also, if cavities progress they can become painful for the child and lead to health-threatening infections.
+If a baby tooth is lost to a cavity before an adult tooth is ready to replace it, the remaining teeth may shift or tip and not leave enough room for the adult tooth to come in.
+Also, if cavities progress they can become uncomfortable, causing discomfort for your child.
+In some cases, cavities can also lead to health-threatening infections if they are not properly treated.
 The good news is cavities are preventable.

-To Prevent Cavities, Lincoln Children’s Dentist Recommends to:
+To Prevent Cavities, Our Lincoln, NE Children’s Dentist Recommends